If you are looking for a 8-day Croatia itinerary that’s a good fit for first-timers, you’ve come to the right place!

 Disclosure: Some of the links in this post are affiliate links.
 If you click on them and make a purchase, I may receive a commission at no extra cost to you.
 Check my full disclaimer here.

-8-Day Croatia, Bosnia, and Montenegro road trip itinerary for first timers
+8-Day Croatia, Bosnia and Montenegro roadtrip itinerary (Brief overview)

 Driving a rented car in Croatia